 Upon completion of the first two years, or GMC portion, of the four-year program, a student may be selected for enrollment in the Professional Officer Course (POC).
 All, or a portion, of the General Military Course may be waived by the Professor of Aerospace Studies if the student has a Junior ROTC certificate, has participated in the Civil Air Patrol, or has had Military School Training or prior active service in any branch of the U.S. Armed Forces.
-Selection into the Professional Officer Course is based upon passing the Air Force Officer Qualifying Test, passing an Air Force medical examination, and completing a four-week summer field training costs are paid by the Air Force, and in addition, the student will receive a salary for his/her four-week training period.
+Selection into the Professional Officer Course is based upon passing the Air Force Officer Qualifying Test, a minimum GPA of 2.0 on a 4 point scale, passing an Air Force medical examination, and completing a fourweek summer field training session, usually between the sophomore and junior years.

+All summer field training costs are paid by the Air Force, and in addition, the student will receive a salary for his/her four-week training period.
 (Field Training is explained more fully in a later paragraph.)
 Other basic requirements for the four-year program: The student must be a citizen of the United States and possess sound moral character.